 The point of a carnivalesque story is that it will actually be the same as before… with one small difference.
 Now the girl knows what it is to have real, unfettered fun.
 The scene at the end where she’s eating a boiled egg and toast shows the mundane nature of her everyday life.
 (Boiled eggs are quite often used in fiction to show ‘ordinary’, though less so these days.
 I think kids are eating fewer boiled eggs in general.)

 The following notes on Fantasy in Children’s Literature are from lecture by Prof David Beagley, La Trobe University, available on iTunes U, combined with my own thoughts.

 Ida Rentoul Outhwaite was an Australian illustrator who for a short time was probably the best paid illustrator in the world.

-Enid Blyton made use of these tropes — fairies good, goblins bad, little in size, based in nature
+Enid Blyton made use of these tropes — fairies good, goblins bad, small in size, based in nature.

 The whole idea of fantasy is not just this type of greeting card fairy.
 There’s a lot more to it.
-The secondary world is inextricably linked to the primary world: It is often a commentary on it, and is a way of looking at our own world.
+The secondary world is inextricably linked to the primary world: The secondary world is often a commentary on the primary world, and and offers a different perspective on reality.

-Modern fantasy genre: sequential.
-They kind of have to be a trilogy, at least.
-A lot of the time this is a marketing tool, but there are positive aspects.
-There is now time for the world to be established.
+Modern fantasy tends to be sequential.
+Trilogies are preferred (or longer).
+A lot of the time this is a marketing tool, but there are other reasons.
+There is now time for the story world to be properly established.
 The reader truly understands the full world of the story, which may be very different from our world.
 Second, enthusiastic readers repeat-read (especially young readers).
-So rather than reading the first HP fourteen times, they read the entire series twice.
-There is real encouragement to keep reading through the books.
+So rather than reading the first Harry Potter fourteen times, they read the entire series twice.

 Supplementary reading list for this course: Artemis Fowl.
 Not a very nice person.
-A 12 year old genius super-criminal who wants to set up a worldwide criminal network, but using what he has discovered about the fairy world.
+A 12-year-oldgenius super-criminal who wants to set up a worldwide criminal network, but using what he has discovered about the fairy world.
 The fairy world on the other hand are determined to keep themselves secret to avoid being exploited by humans.
 So they want to stop Artemis, but after a while Artemis becomes integral to protecting them.
 (Artemis is the character arc inverse of Walter White from Breaking Bad.)

 Rowan of Rin series: Not grand, high-fantasy.
 Rowan is a little boy who lives in a village like so many other ones: medieval, non-industrialised (why do so many fantasies take place in non-industrial circumstances? — perhaps if those things were present it would be science fiction, not fantasy).